 Artist Statement

 I construct visual and emotional spaces where diasporic narratives of loss and beauty reside.
-Iterations of installations, performances, drawings, and writings become a collection of autobiographical abstraction and figurative storytelling.
-In the menial labor of accumulating and transforming materials, I ask myself what holds us together; stories, yearnings, rituals, and spirituality.
+My practice is rooted in grief, memory, and the architectures of care that shape both personal and collective histories.
+Through iterative articulations of installations, performances, drawings, and writings, I assemble a collection of autobiographical abstraction and figurative storytelling.
+In the menial labor of accumulating and transforming materials—glass, silk, local river and creek water—I ask myself what holds us together: stories, yearnings, rituals, and spirituality.